![]() ![]() |

 exactly as he had been when Amanda was there earlier.
 They paused, just out

 of his sight.
-"See?", whispered Amanda.
-Her Grandma paused for a moment, assessing
+"See?" whispered Amanda.
+Her Grandma paused for a moment,

-the situation, and then turned to Amanda.
-"Amanda, honey", she said quietly,
+assessing the situation, and then turned to Amanda.
+"Amanda, honey," she

 Amanda was about to protest when she looked into her Grandma's

 eyes and saw something she couldn't quite place.
-"Uh...OK, Grandma", she said,
+"Uh...OK, Grandma," she

 arrive too late to play.